TomBursch/kitchenowl/docs/index.md

 The following features have been implemented:

-- Add items to your shopping list and sync them with multiple users
+- Add items to your shopping list and sync it with multiple users
 - Partial offline support so you don't lose track of what to buy even when there is no signal
 - Manage recipes and add items directly from a recipe.
 - Mobile/Web/Desktop apps